USAFA-ECE/ece383/_sources/Assignments/lab4.md

 ```{note}
 This does NOT require duplicate hardware, since in calculating the interpolated signal, you also already create the un-interpolated signal (known as BASE).
 However, you will need to amplify the BASE the same way you amplify the interpolated signal before if goes to channel 2.
 ```
-You may swap A and B functionality if desired.
+~~You may swap A and B functionality if desired.~~

-### Bonus Functionality
+~~### Bonus Functionality~~
-Modify your design to continuously create a "chirp" signal, by continuously incrementing the phase increment (with an appropriate time delay  between increments), and demonstrate using a speaker.
+~~Modify your design to continuously create a "chirp" signal, by continuously incrementing the phase increment (with an appropriate time delay  between increments), and demonstrate using a speaker.~~

 ### Milestone 1
-- **[15 Points]** At the COB of the day of the first lab session, you should have completed your design and uploaded it to github.
+- **[15 Points]** ~~At the COB of the day of the first lab session,~~ With your final lab turn-in you should have completed your design and uploaded it to github.
 This should include the mathematical analysis you did to meet the requirements in the "Requirements" section above, and answering the following questions.
 (0) Given the mathematical analysis you did to meet the requirements in the "Requirements" section above, what is the Q format required for your index.offset register (like Qxx.xx)?
 Given this Q format, answer and show calculations for the following questions:
 (1) phase increment needed for the maximum frequency of 12,000 Hz.
 Give this answer in decimal and in binary in the proper Q format.
 (2) the size of the BRAM buffer needed, assuming it contains one cycle of a sinusoid